Pranav-V/AlcoWatchMap/README.md

 Submission for HackTX 2021.
 MapView for AlcoWatch.
+Built with React and Google Maps API.